Ibotta/atomic_cache/docs/USAGE.md

 It's likely preferable to use an environments file to configure the `key_storage` and `cache_storage` to always be an in-memory adapter when running in the test environment instead of manually configuring the storage adapter per spec.

+#### TTL in Tests
+In a test environment, unlike in a production environment, database queries are fast, and time doesn't elapse quite like it does in the real world.
+As tests get more complex, they perform changes for which they expect the cache to expire.
+However, because of the synthetic nature of testing, TTLs, particularly those on locks, don't quite work the same either.

+There are a few approaches to address this, for example, using `sleep` to cause real time to pass (not preferable) or wrapping each test in a TimeCop, forcing time to pass (works but quite manual).

+Since this situation is highly likely to arise, `atomic_cache` provides a feature to globally disable enforcing TTL on locks for the `SharedMemory` implementation.
+Set `enforce_ttl = false` to disable TTL checking on locks within SharedMemory in a test context.
+This will prevent tests from failing due to unexpired TTLs on locks.

 #### ★ Testing Tip ★
 If using `SharedMemory` for integration style tests, a global `before(:each)` can be configured in `spec_helper.rb`.